djanloo/sounddrivers/README.md

 Logbook of my journey towards fixing the Dummy Output audio for my *matebook d15*.

+Everything tested since now is listed in `attempts`.
 ## Format

 the `stats` folder contains the output of